Created on 05/06/2023 2:52:42 PM

 Bianco d'Alessano is a new Italian white wine variety to Australia.
 It burst onto the scene in spectacular fashion at the 2010 Australian Alternative Varieties Wine Show.

-Bianco d'Alessano is grown almost exclusively in the Italian region of Puglia where it is blended in a number of DOCs including Gravina, Locorotondo, Ostuni.
+Bianco d'Alessano is grown almost exclusively in the Italian region of Puglia where it is found in blended dry white wines in a number of DOCs including Gravina, Locorotondo and Ostuni.
 Its blending partners in these white wines include Verdeca, Greco, Malvasia and Fiano.

-The variety is very late ripening and is renowned for it's ability to retain acidity in hot conditions.
+This variety is very late ripening and is renowned for its ability to retain acidity in hot conditions.